sourcebots/labs/electronics/sections/infrared.md

 ## Wiring up the LED

-LEDs are polar devices.
+LEDs are polarized devices.
 If you plug them in backwards they may break.
 LEDs have two features to help you tell anode from cathode.
 Firstly, LEDs have one long and one short leg.
 The long leg is the anode (+).
 The other feature is that LEDs will have a round side and a flat edge.
 The flat edge shows you where the cathode (-) is.

 A useful way to remember this is **short to nought**.